xy21hb/proteinchat/data/README.md

 ### Protein Description Text

 In Protein Data Bank, most proteins has a primary publication linked with a PubMed ID.
-We collected the corresponding abstract for the 163,635 proteins that contain such PubMed IDs.
-The file `data/annotation.json` lists the abstract texts.
+We collected the corresponding abstract for the 167,036 proteins that contain such PubMed IDs.
+The file `data/abstract.json` lists the abstract texts.
 Each entry has the following format:

 ```json
 {"pdb_id": "XXXX", "caption": "abstract of the primary publication of this protein"}
 ```

-### Encoded Protein
+### Encode the Protein

-We use GVP-GNN and GVP-Transformer from [ESM-IF1](examples/inverse_folding) to encode PDB files to PyTorch tensors.
+We use GVP-GNN and GVP-Transformer from [ESM-IF1](https://github.com/facebookresearch/esm/tree/main/examples/inverse_folding) to encode PDB files to PyTorch tensors.